-Students are subject to disciplinary action when, individually or as members of a group, they violate

-University policy, rules, or regulations, including but not limited to the following:
+Students are subject to disciplinary action when, individually or as members of a group, they violate University policy, rules, or regulations, including but not limited to the following:

-- Obstruction or disruption of teaching, administration, University procedures and activities, or other authorized activities on University premises - Physical abuse of any person - Sexual Misconduct (see below) - Conduct that may endanger the health or safety of members of the University community - Unauthorized entry or use of University facilities or unauthorized possession or use of University property or property of others - Disorderly conduct or obscene conduct or expression - Threats of violence against another person or stalking or intimidation (see below), that unreasonably impairs the security or privacy of another person - Forgery, alteration, or misuse of University documents, records, or identification, furnishing false information to the University, or possession of any false identification or identification belonging to another person - The unlawful possession, use, or distribution of illicit drugs, unlawful drug paraphernalia, and alcohol - The operation of a motor vehicle while under the influence of alcohol or other drugs - Intoxication (See also "Alcohol and Controlled Substances" on page 80 for a more detailed statement of alcohol policies.)

-Failure to comply with authorized directions of, or furnishing false information to, University officials or representatives of student judicial bodies acting in performance of their duties.
+- Obstruction or disruption of teaching, administration, University procedures and activities, or other authorized activities on University premises - Physical abuse of any person, including assault and other unwanted physical contact - Sexual Misconduct (see below) - Conduct that may endanger the health or safety of members of the University community - Unauthorized entry or use of University facilities or unauthorized possession or use of University property or property of others - Damage to University property or property of others, including, but not limited to, vandalism (see below) - · Disorderly conduct or obscene conduct or expression

+- Threats of violence against another person or harassment (see also, University policy on harassment based on bias set forth in Chapter 5), stalking, or intimidation that unreasonably impairs the security or privacy of another person (see below) - Hazing (see below) - Forgery, alteration, or misuse of University documents, records, or identification, furnishing false information to the University, or possession of any false identification or identification belonging to another person - The unlawful possession, use, or distribution of alcohol, illicit drugs, or unlawful drug paraphernalia - The operation of a motor vehicle while under the influence of alcohol or other drugs - Intoxication (See also "Alcohol and Controlled Substances" in Chapter 9 for a more detailed statement of alcohol policies.) - Failure to comply with authorized directives of, or furnishing false information to, University officials or representatives of student judicial bodies acting in performance of their duties. - Violations of policies governing conduct at athletic events and in libraries and other University facilities (see below) - Violations of University computer or telephone system policies (see below) - Possession of fireworks, firearms, or explosives (see below)